 Draft Annual Plan 2026/27

-Help us plan for the year ahead by providing feedback on our Draft Annual Plan 2026/27.
+The community was invited to provide feedback on our Draft Annual Plan 2026/27.
 This plan is a statutory one‑year plan and budget that we must prepare in the two years between Long‑term Plans.
 This plan outlines next year’s proposed rates, what we plan to deliver to our community, and how we intend to pay for it.

 The key purpose of the Annual Plan is to identify any differences between what was proposed in the Long-Term Plan 2025-2034 (LTP) and what is now planned for 2026/27.